-That might not sound too impressive until you realize that I haven’t even been homeschooling that many years.
-Kinda funny, huh?
-I actually was invited to my first convention before my daughter could even walk.
+I was invited to my first convention before my daughter could even walk.
 At the time, I was living in Florida and I had taken up a side gig of evaluating my friend’s children for their annual homeschool assessment.

 They kept asking me for suggestions and recommendations about curriculum that I really couldn’t answer.
 So they pooled together and bought me a ticket to go with them to the convention.
 I have to admit that I was smitten.
 For me, there is nothing more fun than fellowshipping with other homeschool moms, meeting real live homeschool authors and speakers, and, of course, the smell of crisp new school books.
 Oh, I’m just giddy writing about it.

 But I’m very aware that not all moms feel quite so giddy about the prospect of attending a convention.
-In fact, most of them are overwhelmed with choices, frustrated with academic barriers, and just plain tired.
+In fact, many are overwhelmed with choices, frustrated with academic barriers, and just plain tired.
 I know this to be true because I sat at a table full of these women at the last Teach Them Diligently conference.
 As we went around and talked about our struggles, the same story was repeated over and over again.
 Tired.
 Overwhelmed.
 Discouraged.

-This homeschool journey isn’t always easy and we desperately long for the support of our homeschool convention.
+This homeschooling journey isn’t always easy and we desperately long for the support of our homeschool convention each year.
 So, how can we get the most value out of the experience?
 I’m so glad you asked because I’d love to share some tips with you on how to survive a homeschool convention (and actually love it)!

 Before we get started, let me remind you of a few truths that you will want to keep in mind through this process.